 Arterial ulcers

 Narrowing or blockages in the arteries to the lower leg and foot contribute to the formation of arterial ulcers.
-Rick factors for atherosclerosis leading to arterial ulcer formation include advanced age, smoking, obesity, diabetes, renal insufficiency, sedentary lifestyle, hypertension, dyslipidemia, and a family history.
+Risk factors for atherosclerosis leading to arterial ulcer formation include advanced age, smoking, obesity, diabetes, renal insufficiency, sedentary lifestyle, hypertension, dyslipidemia, and family history.
 Reduced blood flow keeps necessary nutrients and oxygen from the tissues of the lower leg and foot.
 This lack of nutrients contributes to the breakdown of skin.

 Signs of poor perfusion to the lower leg include mottled or dusky colored skin, coolness to touch, poor capillary refill, lack of hair to the lower leg, weak or no palpable pulse, tight/shiny skin, and pain.
 Patients with poor arterial flow usually have pain with walking and exercise.

 Elevating the lower legs may cause an increase in pain.
 Advanced arterial disease patients may have pain even at rest and will often sleep with the affected leg dangling over the edge of the bed.
-This dependent position uses gravity to help bring as much blood flow as possible to the lower leg, thereby decreasing their pain.
+This dependent position uses gravity to help bring as much blood flow as possible to the lower leg, thereby decreasing the pain.

 Patients with arterial disease will have a lower-than-normal Ankle Brachial Index reading.
 A patient with poor arterial perfusion that sustains an injury to the lower leg is at risk of developing an arterial ulcer.
 Also, patients with wounds of the lower leg or foot that are not showing signs of healing should be assessed for arterial compromise.